LED Street Lights Making Streets Brighter

 Streetlight3

 You can make the light sources more focused and directional by equipping them with a light shield simply.
 A light shield boosts their brightness even with lesser lumen capacity and decreases harsh light production.
-In place of all this, you can simply use LEDs that are built directional.
+In place of all this, you can simply use LEDs that are built to provide directional light.
 They promote improved optic quality and lifted light angles for great outdoor lighting.

 The IES or Illuminating Engineering Society has recently become more vocal about the importance of BUG ratings for street lights.